emafree/f2-commander/docs/features.md

  - File and directory manipulation

    - [x] Basic operations like copy, move, move to trash, etc.
+     - [ ] Handles "Trash" errors (e.g., when no Trash available in a server OS, etc.)
      - [x] Confirmation dialogs and user inputs (destination path, etc.)
      - [ ] Copy/Move to a non-existing dir to `mkdir -p` upon confirmation
      - [ ] Copy same file in same dir to create a copy with a suffix